Langford Pumping Station

 Lime Recovery Plant

-A lime recovery plant was also built, and started in the autumn of 1929 .
+A lime recovery plant was also built, and started in the September of 1929 .
 This recycled the chalk produced from the lime and soda during the softening process.
 The chalk sludge drained from the settling tanks at intervals was stored in lagoons adjacent to the Lime Kiln.
 It was then made into a slurry of uniform density 20 – 25 % by weight prior to passing to a continuous rotary vacuum filter which produced a filter cake of 50% by weight, then fed to the kiln.through the kiln.
 It was a coal fired tubular rotating kiln, 6 ft diameter and 86 ft long , which burnt the chalk back to quicklime CaO, at a temperature of 1,200 – 1,300, and water.
-The quicklime was then slaked with water and reused on the Tratment Plant or sold.
+Initially the Quicklime was carted to the Treatment works, where it was slaked in mills, producing large quantities of dust and steam in the Chemical House.
+This was superceeded by large slaker at the Lime Recovery plant, designed by the Resident Engineer Mr Goulding and the slaked lime cream was pumped to the treatment works, eliminating the dust and steam.
 The lime dust emanating from the chimney in summer , often turning all the local trees white.
 The Kiln was very efficient converting 99% of chalk.
 As more quicklime was produced than required, sales were made to local organisations.
 Quick lime bought in contained 90-92% of available calcium oxide.
 This fell to about 60% after being reclaimed about 12 times or two years and new lime was bought in.
 As the contaminated chalk sludge became a problem, in 1945 a Committee on the Reclamation of Water Softening Sludge was set up by the British Waterworks Assn in which the Company played an active part.

 Due to the unstable nature of the water after pH reduction the resulting chalk used to deposit on the sand filters with each grain of sand growing in size until filtration became inefficient, and the sand replaced.
 An experiment in 1943 to establish if Calgon, dosed prior to the filters, would prevent this, was a failure.
 With the sand forming large blocks, and fissures through the bed allowing unfiltered water to pass through.
 After research, a sulphuric acid dosing plant was installed which remedied this problem removing the need to replace the sand.